MARQUEZ93/bowling/README.md

 # Bowling Coding Exercise WeInfuse

 ## Prep
+I created & ran a container w/ a Docker Image pointing @ a Ruby image w/ IRB.
+I mounted my current dir into the docker container.
 `docker run --rm -it --volume $PWD:/app dannyben/alpine-ruby ruby /app/console.rb`
+I would re-load the test.rb file to see changes
 `load test.rb`
-`test`
+Run the test function to see all true statements `test`

 ## How I Solved This